 1. Make sure your child wears a helmet.
 This is particularly important when children are learning to snowboard, as they are more prone to head injuries during this time.

 2. Instill the importance of mountain awareness.
 This includes knowing safe and appropriate places to stop on a trail that does not put them or other skiers/boarders in danger.
 This also includes knowing how to merge onto trails, maintaining the appropriate speeds for different trails, and keeping a safe distance from other riders.

 3. Go over a trail map with your child before hitting the slopes.
 Resorts make them readily available, so grab one before heading out.

 Clothing and gear:

-When your child is learning to snowboard, it is important that they come prepared with a helmet, googles, face mask, and appropriate undergarments, such as thermals.
-Additionally, if your child is renting boots and a board, you want to make sure all the equipment works, and is the right size prior to the lesson.
+When your child is learning to snowboard, they must come prepared with a helmet, goggles, face mask, and appropriate undergarments, such as thermals.
+Additionally, if your child is renting boots and a board, you want to make sure all the equipment works and fits correctly before hitting the slopes.